• Skip to primary navigation

 Olive Salad

-This olive salad mix is a condiment fairly specific to this sandwich, a kind of olive tapenade.
-It’s made from a black olives, green olives, and a variety of pickled vegetables, seasonings - especially pressed garlic cloves and dried oregano - and olive oil.
+This olive mix is made from a black olives, green olives - stuffed with red peppers - and a variety of pickled vegetables, seasonings - especially pressed garlic cloves and dried oregano - and olive oil.

 It’s super easy to make, especially if you have a food processor to make the chopped olives.
-Alternately, you can buy it.
-Central Grocery Olive Salad is the OG salad for this sandwich!

 I have a great recipe for Olive Salad Recipe, so check it out if making it yourself!